 The Book Editing Menu

-Book editing generally has levels, from the lightest editing that corrects minor errors to invasive editing that will change the flow and feel of the book.
+Book editing rates generally have levels, from the lightest editing that corrects minor errors to invasive editing that will change the flow and feel of the book.
 Below is an idea of the types of projects for which editors can be hired, from least to most expensive.

-- Substantive editing often includes ghostwriting, which is the addition of my writing in your book.
+- Substantive editing often includes ghostwriting, which is the addition of my writing to your book.
 It may require that the manuscript be rearranged from top to bottom, rewritten, or even re-conceptualized.
 This is the most expensive type of editing and requires a custom quote.

 The better choice would have been to pay for an all-encompassing edit, especially since I offer payment plans.
 I completely understand the constraints of a budget and do everything I possibly can to enable authors to get the services they need on terms that work for them.